luciamartinf/TFM/README.md

 The following folders are included in this repository:

-- 'lablogs': Bash scripts to execute the performeed standard shotgun metagenomics pipeline using SLURM as job scheduler.
+- ´lablogs´: Bash scripts to execute the performeed standard shotgun metagenomics pipeline using SLURM as job scheduler.
 - 'emapper-profiler': Source code and documentation of the developed functional profiling tool
 - 'DataAnalysisR': R scripts to analyze the functional potential of the profiled samples